Troublesome Night 7

-Troublesome Night 7 is a 2000 Hong Kong horror comedy film produced and directed by Nam Yin.
+Troublesome Night 7 (陰陽路柒撞到正 (Yin Yang Road Seven Hit the Right Spot)), also known as Troublesome Night VII, is a 2000 Hong Kong comedy horror film produced and directed by Nam Yin.
 It is the seventh of the 20 films in the Troublesome Night film series.

 Plot

 A film crew travels to a remote island to shoot a music video.
 The island is inhabited by some villagers and an eccentric police detective.

-Paranormal events occur during their stay: eerie screams are heard at night but the villagers dismiss them as wolves' howling; a strange young man is seen wandering around, asking whether they had seen someone called Ying.
+Paranormal events occur during their stay.
+Eerie screams are heard at night but the villagers dismiss them as wolves' howling.
+A strange young man is seen wandering around, asking whether they had seen someone called Ying.
 In addition, while shooting a scene in the water, the actresses felt something tickling their feet.

 An old woman narrates a tragic story about a pair of lovers from the village who were separated from each other because the woman's father opposed the relationship — the man was burnt to death while the woman drowned herself at sea.

-A mysterious feral child is revealed to be the one responsible for making the screams, and the old woman recognises him as the lovers' long-lost son.
+A mysterious feral child is revealed to be the one responsible for the screams, and the old woman recognises him as the lovers' long-lost son.
 A ritual is performed to put the lovers' spirits to rest and their son is adopted by the villagers.